 The interesting point about quantum states from microtubules to consciousness is that they protect the brain from its own disruptive thermal energy.
-As here proposed, "quantum consciousness" as SITs act as a super-coolant, helping the brain to settle into states of minimal energy, lattices intact, coherent superposition in hydrophobic pockets stabilized.

-It is in the ability to be wholly focused as mind/body that the child and the artist/writer/mathematician/composer align in unified consciousness states.
-In fact, mark-making allows the adult mind, surrounded by distractions, to achieve the single-minded focus of the child so evident in play, including the play of scribbling and drawing when the organism and the environment exist in harmonious synchrony.
+As here proposed, "quantum consciousness" is a super-coolant, allowing the brain to settle into states of minimal energy, lattices intact, coherent superposition in hyrodphobic pockets stabilized.
+It is in the ability to be wholly focussed as mind/body that the child and the artist/writer/mathematician/composer align in unified consciousness states.
+In fact, mark-making allows the adult mind, surrounded by distractions. to achieve the single-minded focus of the child so evident in play, including the play of scribbling and drawing when entity and environment exist in a harmonious, synchronous relationship.